A Place to Thrive

-ChildServe’s long-term care unit provides 24-hour specialized nursing for children and young adults (infant – 22 year old) with complex medical conditions including the following:
+ChildServe’s long-term care unit provides 24-hour specialized nursing for children and young adults (infant – 22 year old) with complex medical conditions that require skilled care including the following:

 We Know Kids

-To help children safely access their world and stay comfortable, we provide a variety of onsite services including occupational, physical, speech, and respiratory therapy; medical nutrition; adaptive equipment program; and adaptive equipment program.
+To help children safely access their world and stay comfortable, we provide a variety of onsite services including occupational, physical, speech, and respiratory therapy; medical nutrition; and adaptive equipment program.
 To enhance therapy and help kids be kids, we also offer recreational, musical, and aquatic therapy.

 All of the treatments and services in ChildServe’s long-term care program support children with complex medical needs live a full life.
 We implement the following technology as needed:

-- Bath safety equipment, mobility aids (walkers, gait trainers, standers) and aids for daily living allow for the completion of daily tasks.
+- Bath safety equipment, adaptive equipment, wheelchairs, mobility aids (walkers, gait trainers, standers) and aids for daily living allow for the completion of daily tasks.